 Computed Tomography (CT)

 Computed tomography (CT) is a medical imaging technology that combines multiple X-ray images with the aid of a computer to generate ‘slices’ or cross-sectional images of specific areas of the human body.
 The CT scan is a very detailed imaging procedure, and it often provides physicians with the most complete picture of what’s happening inside a patient’s body.
-This makes it particularly useful and widely used in diagnosing cancer.
+This makes it particularly useful and widely used in diagnosing diseases.
 Compared to other diagnostic tests, however, CT scans deliver a relatively high dose of radiation to the patient.

 The technologist places the patient on a special motorized table that moves the patient through a circular opening in the CT imaging system while an x-ray source and detector within the housing rotate around the patient.